 If you have any of the above-listed health conditions, talk to your doctor about your concerns.
 It’s never too late to get help and take your life back.
 Share your history with diet, exercise, and efforts to maintain your weight or lose weight.

-Include any eating patterns, eating disorders, or family history that may have contributed to morbid obesity.
+Include any eating patterns, eating disorders, or family history that may have contributed to Class III obesity.
 It’s important to bring up all aspects of your lifestyle so your doctor has a clear picture of your needs and can prescribe a treatment plan to help you achieve a healthy weight.

 During a physical exam, your doctor: